Cowdray House: 16th century

 In 1536, following the Dissolution of the Monasteries, Sir William was given the nearby Easebourne Priory and other properties, whilst in 1538 his half-brother and heir who later inherited Cowdray, Anthony Browne, received Battle Abbey.
 It is rumoured that a dispossessed monk from Battle cursed the family and house by fire and water, thy line shall come to an end and it shall perish out of this land.

-Henry VIII made three visits to the house during his reign, in August 1538, July 1539 and August 1545.
+Henry VIII made five visits to the house during his reign, in August 1538, July 1539 and August 1545.

+In November 1538, the last surviving member of the House of Plantagenet, Margaret Pole, 8th Countess of Salisbury, was imprisoned at Cowdray until September 1539.
+She was the niece of Richard III, the last Plantagenet king who died at Bosworth Field in 1485.
+She was removed to the Tower of London, and was executed in May 1541.

+In 1548, Anthony Browne's son, Sir Anthony Browne inherited Cowdray; he was later ennobled as the 1st Viscount Montague upon the marriage of Queen Mary I to King Philip II of Spain.
 Mary of Guise, widow of James V of Scotland, stayed a night at Cowdray in October 1551.
-The house was also visited by Edward VI in July 1552 and by his sister Elizabeth I in August 1591.
+Edward VI visited Cowdray July 1552.

+Elizabeth I came to Cowdray on 14 August 1591.
+She was welcomed by a "personage in armour" who offered her the keys to the house.
+A few days later, while walking in the gardens an actor dressed as a pilgrim showed her an oak tree decorated with the heraldic shields of local knights.
+A "wild man" told her that treachery could not uproot the oak.
+The next evening, at the fish ponds, a fisherman and a netter performed a loyal dialogue.
 The speeches and entertainments for Elizabeth were printed later in the year.

-In November 1538, the last surviving member of the House of Plantagenet, Lady Margaret Pole, 8th Countess of Salisbury, was imprisoned at Cowdray until September 1539.
-She was the niece of Richard III, the last Plantagenet King who died at Bosworth Field in 1485.
-She was removed to the Tower of London, and was executed in May 1541.

-In 1548, Anthony Browne's son, Sir Anthony Browne inherited Cowdray; he was later ennobled as the 1st Viscount Montague upon the marriage of Queen Mary I to King Philip of Spain.

-Henry Wriothesley, third earl of Southampton (1573–1624), courtier and literary patron, was born at Cowdray House near Midhurst in Sussex on 6 October 1573.
+Henry Wriothesley, 3rd Earl of Southampton (1573–1624), courtier and literary patron, was born at Cowdray House on 6 October 1573.
 He was the third child and only surviving son of Henry Wriothesley, 2nd Earl of Southampton, and his wife, Mary Browne, daughter of the first Viscount Montagu.
 Wriothesley is famous as the dedicatee of Shakespeare's Venus and Adonis and The Rape of Lucrece, and the likely inspiration for the 'fair youth' of Shakespeare's Sonnets.

+Cowdray engravings

+16th-century wall-paintings, originally commissioned by Sir Anthony Browne, were painted onto the walls of Browne's hall in Cowdray House.
+The original paintings were destroyed by fire in 1793 but had been copied in published etchings while they existed.